Infinite-Actuary/Windows10-on-Linux/README.md

 Fast startup is great.
 As you can imagine it greatly reduces the startup time for Windows.
 However, it also prevents me from mounting the drive from Mint.

 ![no-mount](https://github.com/Infinite-Actuary/Windows10-on-Linux/blob/master/images/windows10-mount.png)

+I found several ways to (possibly) remedy this:

+* Mounting in read only mode
+* Mount with the `remove_hiberfile` option
+* Using `ntfsfix` on the Windows partition to terminate the hibernated session

+Ultimately I decided to simply [turn off](https://in.answers.acer.com/app/answers/detail/a_id/37059/~/windows-10%3A-enable-or-disable-fast-startup) the fast startup feature in Windows.
+You can also disable hibernation from the command prompt (`cmd`) with `powercfg /h off`.